 \subsubsection{MCMC sampling methods for G-Wishart prior}

-Madigan and York \cite{madigan1995bayesian} proposed a Metropolis-Hastings algorithm based approach to traverse the space of decomposable graphs $\mathcal{G}$, while Giudicci and Green \cite{giudici1999decomposable} used a reversible jump MCMC sampler also including the precision matrix as one of the state variables.
+Madigan and York \cite{madigan1995bayesian} proposed an approach based on the Metropolis-Hastings algorithm to traverse the space of decomposable graphs $\mathcal{G}$, while Giudicci and Green \cite{giudici1999decomposable} used a reversible-jump MCMC sampler that also included the precision matrix as one of the state variables.